 - Strongly preferred but not required: PHR, SPHR, SHRM-CP or SHRM-SCP certification.

 - Ability to lift and carry up to 10 lbs.

 - Ability to sit for long periods of time and work at a computer.

-- Ability to walk around office to attend meetings and events.
+- Ability to move around the office to attend meetings and events.